skills/migrate-ado-repository/.github/steps/1-step.md

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/{{full_repo_name}}?quickstart=1)

-1. Wait a moment for Visual Studio Code to load in your browser.
+1. Wait a moment for Visual Studio Code to fully load in your browser.
+This can take a minute or two.

-1. In the left sidebar, click the extensions tab and verify that the `Terraform` extension is installed and enabled.

 ### ⌨️ Activity: Create Azure DevOps Personal Access Token